Common English Writing Errors Made by Chinese Academic Writers

 English academic writing at international journals expects a different balance.
 Reviewers and editors want the conclusion to state clearly what the study has established, what it contributes to the field, and what its implications are for future research and practice.
 A conclusion that qualifies every finding into near-invisibility reads as weak research rather than appropriate modesty, regardless of the strength of the underlying work.

-The solution is not to overclaim.
-It is to state the contribution directly and then qualify it appropriately, rather than qualifying it so extensively that the contribution disappears.
+The solution isn't to overclaim.
+It's to state the contribution directly and then qualify it appropriately, rather than qualifying it so extensively that the contribution disappears.
 Compare these two conclusion statements about the same study:

 "Although this study has several limitations and the findings should be interpreted with caution, the results may suggest that self-regulation could play a role in the relationship between social media use and academic performance, though further research is needed to confirm this."